natura-cosmeticos/natds-rn/docs/ProjectStructure.md

 This projects follows several file name based configurations:

 - Component names should follow the Design System stablish name
-- Component files should be PacalCased
+- Component files should be PascalCased
 - Test files should have the src file name plus the `.test` suffix (Button.test.tsx)
 - All components should have a `.stories` (for web docs) and a `.device` (for native) file.
 Read more about in the [Storybook](./MakingChanges.md#about-storybook) section.
 - A component may have a optional `.styles` file.